-Retirement costs are based on the latest Pension and Lifetime Saving Association's estimate of a moderate living standard.
-As these retirement costs are based on the cost required in 2021/22, these costs have been forecast based on CPI and wage growth to provide a relevant cost during the forecast period.
+The pension savings required are forecast based on the expected increase in retirement costs, state pension and tax free allowance.
+Each year between 2020 and 2024, Pension and Lifetime Saving Association's 2019 estimate of a moderate living standard is forecast based on CPI and wage growth to provide a relevant cost during that period.
 Based on assumptions from Hargreaves Lansdown, the costs increase by the CPI plus half the difference between wage and CPI growth.
+Where CPI is above wage growth, CPI is used.
 This will take into account the rising costs faced by the households as well as some of the general improvement in living standards.

-Furthermore, the state pension forecast based on the "triple lock" policy.
+The state pension forecast based on the "triple lock" policy.
 Each year, the state pension is increase based on the highest of these three measures every year: A flat 2.5% rise, average earnings growth in the second quarter of the previous year or inflation in the third quarter of the previous year.
 The forecasts of earning and inflation are based projections from Oxford's Global Economic Model (GEM).

-These retirement costs have been distributed over the working life of the individuals within the household, the methodology for more details.
-The age of the individuals in the household increases each year to ensure the correct cost is used.
+The average quarterly increase in retirement costs have been calculated and increase the applied to the initial retirement costs by age.
+Furthermore, the age of the individuals in the household increases each year to ensure the correct cost is used.